pranav-tec/se20uari039_se20uari133_se20uari111_se20uari177/README.md

 **Photography**: Automatically adjusting camera settings like shutter speed and ISO to capture well-exposed photos in changing lighting conditions.

 **Energy Efficiency**: Optimizing energy usage in smart homes or buildings by adjusting lighting and HVAC systems based on the available natural light.

+# Roles
+**Nagapranav chakilam** - Gathered info on project and sources to look upto and a part of code making **Saketh kumar noothi** - As part of python coder **Vijay vardhan nomula** - Helped in searching and briefed about rasberry pi **Noothi nithin reddy** -  As part of python coder